aru05c/SymbolicTemporalPooling/README.md

 # Symbolic Temporal Pooling
 Source code for the paper "A Symbolic Temporal Pooling method for Video-based Person Re-Identification".
-Our paper can be found here.
+Our paper can be found [here https://github.com/InnovArul/vidreid_cosegmentation ].